-I made vegan chili tonight for my church’s annual chili cook off.
-Each year, we have a chili cook off to raise funds for a worthy charity in our local area.
+Each year, my church hosts a chili cook off to raise funds for a worthy charity in our local area.
 I look forward every Fall to the fun of sampling all the delicious types of chili that people bring to share (some of the samples this year included venison chili, barbecue style chili, taco soup style chili, meat lovers chili, and turkey chili).
 I also enjoy the opportunity to contribute to a worthy cause.
-This year, our fundraising efforts will benefit the program “Drive For a Ride,” through which Cooperative Ministries supplies cars to people who have no other way to get to work.

 Here is my recipe, with two notes: (1) today I used canned beans, but it is quite simple to use dried beans and soak them overnight.
 And (2), I note that chili pairs well with broccoli cornbread.
-My recipe for broccoli cornbread is also on this blog, although it is not vegan because it has egg, butter, and cottage cheese).
+My recipe for broccoli cornbread is also on this blog (although it is not vegan because it has egg, butter, and cottage cheese).

 Now for the good stuff: